SmokeMonsterPacks/Nt-Mini-Noir-Jailbreak/README.md

 - Micro Machines 2: Turbo Tournament
 - Pete Sampras Tennis

 The Core will not play any games that use EEPROM for saving properly at this time, they will refuse to load.
-The following games are the only known games to use EEPROM :
+The following games are the only known games to use EEPROM:

 - Hyper Pro Yakyuu '92
 - Majors Pro Baseball, The